 Skyline Traverse is a 12.7 mile lightly trafficked out and back trail located near Cooper Landing, Alaska that offers scenic views and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, trail running, camping, and backpacking and is accessible from June until October.
+The trail is primarily used for hiking, trail running, camping, and backpacking and is best used from June until October.

 Completed my goal of reaching the top!
 On the way back down I talked with another hiker and I realized the "top" I reached was just to the left of the top with the box.
 It was heavy snow at the top so I lost the trail.
 Anyway, I ate my lunch at the top and it was so worth the trek.
 3hrs up 1 hr down.
 I was worn out but in a good way.
 Beautiful day.
 Oh, I followed a ram once I broke out above the tree line, that was a treat!
 Go see the sights from this spot, totally worth it.